 Rossendale was identified as the location for construction of the majority of the East Lancashire Strategic Cycle Network in the East Lancashire Transport Masterplan developed as part of Local Transport Plan 3 (LTP3).
 This obtained £3.5 of Government Growth Fund money as well as match funding in excess of £1 million from Lancashire County Council.
 The focus of the spending has been on upgrading National Cycle Route 6 from the border with Bury at Stubbins to the border with Hyndburn at Rising Bridge and the "Valley of Stone Greenway" from Rawtenstall station to Rochdale.
 Both these routes use significant lengths of former railway line and deliver significant health and tourism as well as transport benefits.
 They are expected to be completed by the first year of the Plan period.
 It is estimated that £1-1.5 million will be spent on completing this work in 2019/2020.
+Highways England are expected to contribute to all the costs of the NCN cycleway alongside the A56 in Haslingden.

 A number of complementary cycle routes are proposed which would be implemented post 2020.
 The costs for these have been estimated as below but funding has not been confirmed.
 It would most likely come from the Local Transport Plan or alternative funding streams.
+Initial consultation on Local Transport Plan 4 is expected to occur in Autumn 2018

-- Valley of Stone NCR6 link £520k; - NCR6 Haslingden town centre £69k - Valley of Stone Bacup town centre £452k; and - Rawtenstall railway station New Hall Hey retail park £100k
+- Valley of Stone NCR6 link £520 000;

+- NCR6 Haslingden town centre £69 000

+- Valley of Stone Bacup town centre £452 000; and

+- Rawtenstall railway station New Hall Hey retail park £100 000

-Rawtenstall-Dunnockshaw -not available
+- Rawtenstall-Dunnockshaw -not available